2016 →

 Céline Poulin

 Each season is envisioned as a movement that is articulated in several time signatures (overture, theme, focus, and finale) around a central theme that runs throughout all of the projects, lending them energy and direction.
 The initial 2016-2017 season, called “Chants de distorsion”, encompassed one year and four movements.
 Our second cycle, “Alterism”, lasted two years and included eight movements.
 Our third cycle, “Esthetics of Use, Uses of Esthetics”, lasted three years.
-Our current cycle is called “These instituting bodies”.
+Our fourth cycle, “These instituting bodies”, lasted one year.

 You can find the archives for each season under the headings Exhibitions, Residencies, and the Schedule.